Life Insurance for Arthrotec users.

 And this is only…

-In cases where an individual has not applied for or received any kind of disability benefits in which case it may prove impossible to qualify for a traditional term or whole life insurance policy at the present time.
+In cases where an individual has not applied for or received any disability benefits, in which case it may prove impossible to qualify for a traditional term or whole life insurance policy at the present time.

 What can I do to help ensure that I get the “best life insurance” for me?